 F. Facebook collection video ads

-Collection video ads combine video with product browsing, so clear framing and composition matter more than length.
+Collection video ad formats combine video with product browsing, so clear framing and composition matter more than length.

 What to keep in mind